Lead & Our Environment

 Sources of a Child’s Exposure to Lead-Based Paint

 Despite the numerous regulations in place to prevent children and others from the harm of lead-based paint, landlords and property owners continue to ignore the risks and skirt the law.
 Their negligence often puts vulnerable populations, such as children, at risk by not being honest with the children’s caregivers about the presence of lead in the building.
-Some common sources of a child’s exposure to lead-based paint in the home include:

 - Paint chips that fall from the walls, ceiling, doors, or window frames